DougAnderson444/solblog/README.md

 	msg!(post); // msg!() is a Solana macro that prints string slices to the program log, which we can grab from the transaction block data
 ```

 The reason we print to the program log is: our BlogAccount only saves the latest post... so what if we want to see previous posts?
-We can simple pull up prevously saved logs and we'll have it.
-Alternatively we could create an Account for every post, but that's a lot of "costly" overhead for very little benefit, whereas asaving to the Program Log is Transaction priced and we only need to pay for one account (which is super cheap).
+We can simply pull up prevously saved logs and we'll have it.
+Alternatively we could create an Account for every post, but that's a lot of "costly" overhead for very little benefit, whereas asaving to the Program Log is "Transaction priced" ($0.00025) and we only need to pay for one account (which is super cheap, but why pay more?).

-Lastly, we grab the `accounts` from the context (`ctx`) and pick `blog_account` as the one we're going to use (we only have one, but you could have more) so we can also save the most recent post to the Account (BlogAccount):
+Lastly, we grab the `accounts` from the context (`ctx`) and pick `blog_account` as the one we're going to use (we only have one, but you could have had more) so we can also save the most recent post to the Account (`BlogAccount`):

 ```rs
 	let b_acc = &mut ctx.accounts.blog_account;